|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 During a search, StrongED maintains three pointers.
 Pointer Ts (Text Start) points to the Start of the Text string currently being inspected for a match, and is tied to the first element in the Search expression.
 Tm (Text Match) points to the byte currently being inspected for a Match against the Search expression.

 At the start of a search, Tm points to the same place as Ts.
 Em points to e1.
-If no match is found, all are moved on together one byte in the text and so on until the text matches e1.
+If no match is found, all three are moved on together, one byte at a time, in the text and so on until the text byte being searched matches e1.
 Now e2 is matched against the next byte(s) of the text - in this case starting at the letter e.
 If these bytes match, Tm moves on to the end of the matched section and Em moves to e3.

 Thus the matching continues in chunks until one if two things happens: